-The FAGE Group has been continuously owned since it was founded in 1926 by the family of Mr. Athanassios Filippou and substantially all of our assets and operations are held by it directly or indirectly.
+The FAGE Group has been continuously owned since it was founded in 1926 by members of the family of Mr. Athanassios Filippou and substantially all of our assets and operations are held by them directly or indirectly.

 Key Line Items of Our Consolidated Statements of Income